openshift-telco/readme.lab.diktio.net/README.md

 This illustrates how to set-up scalable GitOps structures utilising Helm chart templating with OpenShift-GitOps (ArgoCD) to deploy OpenShift bare-metal clusters through OpenSHift ACM.

 # Lab1
 This lab configures a pre-deployed (day-0) cluster as an ACM management hub cluster that deploys a 3-node compact cluster using GitOps and ACM.
-The environment is connected to the Internet and therefore mirroring is required.
+The environment is connected to the Internet and therefore mirroring is not required.
 Note that the GitOps scripts are contain unused structures intended for a disconnected environment that will be utilised in Lab2.

 The topology of  the lab is as illustrated below: